henri/spb/300.configuration-examples/browser-policy/brave.md

 <hr>

 ```
-# This example will set all brave instances to use brave search
+# This example will set all brave (and brave origin) instances to use brave search
 # using this approach requires sudo access on the system.

 # This approach makes use of a recommended policy to alter the brave settings.